|

 and was a 2018

 DIMACS fellow.
-She is a graduate student at University of California, San Diego, studying computer
+She receieved her Ph.D. from University of California, San Diego in 2025 studying computer

 science and computational biology.

-Simon Bird is a graduate of the Honors College at Rutgers University
+Simon Bird was a graduate of the Honors College at Rutgers University

 and was a 2017